nimbix/jardoc/docs/apps_tutorial.md

 ### 9.2.
 Using another MPI implementation

-If you wish to use your own MPI implementation (Intel MPI, HPCX, etc), you need to uses your own script as path to start your application.
+If you wish to use your own MPI implementation (Intel MPI, HPCX, etc), you need to use your own script as path to start your application.

 You can rely on the following example, as a starting point, and also refer to the "MPI Application Configuration Guide" of this documentation.